itsviplove/kittu-voice/docs/discord-implementation.md

 - Create Discord bot account
 - Add token to `.env`
 - Set default voice channel to `1493512967776637092`
+- Enable `Message Content` and voice intents in the Discord app settings
 - Connect to one voice channel
 - Add `/join` and `/leave`
 - Add `/say` test command